infobiotech/php-json-cache/README.md

 ## Why JSON?

-In some situations, remote web hosts do not support (or do not allow to install) major cache drivers.
-JSON objects allow to set/get key-value items.
+* In some situations, remote web hosts do not support (or do not allow to install) major cache drivers.

-## Strategy

-TODO
+* JSON objects allow to set/get key-value items.

 ## Getting Started